WordStar: MS-DOS

-InfoWorld described WordStar as "notorious for its complexity", but by 1983 it was the leading word processing system.
+InfoWorld described WordStar as "notorious for its complexity", and Stephen Manes of PC wrote that its "function keys seemed to have been assigned late one drunken Saturday night", but by 1983 WordStar was the leading word processing system ("the disks moved off the shelves faster than Charlie Chaplin’s pies", Manes said).
 Although competition appeared early (the first version of WordPerfect debuted in 1982 and Microsoft Word in 1983), WordStar was the dominant word processor on x86 machines until 1985.
 It was part of the software bundle that accompanied Kaypro computers.

 At that time, the evolution from CP/M to MS-DOS, with an "Alt" key, had taken place.
 WordStar had until then never successfully exploited the MS-DOS keyboard, and that is one explanation for its demise.

 By that point, MicroPro had dropped the generic MS-DOS support and WordStar 4.0 was exclusively for IBM compatibles, which differed from MS-DOS-compatible programs in terms of screen addressing.
 It was the first version of WordStar supporting directories—a feature nearly mandatory to be usable on machines with hard disks.
 Also introduced were simple macros (shorthand) and the install program was completely updated to include features like reprogramming function keys and an extensive printer support.
 During the second half of the 1980s, the fully modernized WordPerfect overtook it in sales.

 WordStar 5 (released in 1989) added footnote and endnote capability and a fairly advanced Page preview function.
 Versions 5.5 and 6 had added features, and version 7 (released 1991) included a complete macro language as well as support for over 500 printers.
 It also featured style sheets and mouse support.

 Problems with piracy

-Columnist John Dvorak noted: "WordStar may have been the most pirated software in the world, which in many ways accounted for its success.
+WordStar was not copy-protected up to and including version 3.3.
+Columnist John Dvorak recalled: "WordStar may have been the most pirated software in the world, which in many ways accounted for its success.
 (Software companies don’t like to admit to this as a possibility.)
 Books for WordStar sold like hot cakes and the authors knew they were selling documentation for pirated copies of WordStar.
 The company itself should have just sold the documentation alone to increase sales.
 This was the wink-wink-nudge-nudge aspect of the industry at the time and everyone knew it.
 So when WordStar 2000 arrived with a copy protection scheme, everyone should have predicted its immediate demise."

 Besides the ready availability of third-party books explaining WordStar in detail, the program's extensive and configurable onscreen help facility (help text appeared in a resizable window at the top of the screen) made it easy to use an illegal copy.